MiBoxer FUT089Z

 mode: restart

-Alternatively, or in addition to the approach mentioned above, you can also directly control ZigBee lights etc. with this remote.
-The remote has 7 groups of on/off buttons, each button group controlling a different zone.
-In addition to that, the remote has an eighth button group consisting of the upper dedicated ON
+Alternatively, or in addition to the approach described above, you can also directly control Zigbee lights etc. with this remote.

 To directly control lights or smartplugs without going through MQTT (and Home Assistant or whatever),